Everything You Need to Know About PDF/X Files

 A PDF/X file carries detailed information about how it should be printed.
 This includes page size, bleed, trim, resolution, and other layout specifications.
 This removes any guesswork for the printing team.

-Who Actually Uses PDF/X?
+Who Uses PDF/X?

 PDF/X is mostly used by people who are serious about print design.
 If you work in one of the roles below, chances are PDF/X will come in handy: